Installation Guide#

 source devel/setup.bash

-If catkin_make does not work this probably means that you did not source your ROS installation.
+If catkin build does not work this probably means that you did not source your ROS installation.
 Source it by invoking:

 source /opt/ros/noetic/setup.bash